 Our strategy targets Shared Ownership homes in areas of acute need, typically close to centres of strong economic activity and good transport networks.
 Investments include a mix of standing stock, forward-purchase and forward funding development opportunities with large scale housebuilders and housing associations.
 We are seeking to generate a long-term total net return of 5-7% pa with a target annual 3% distribution yield.

 M&G Investments is well positioned as a Shared Ownership partner, having managed residential and Shared Ownership assets since 2000, with an extensive network of industry relationships.
-The strategy is managed by our Head of Residential Investment, Alex Greaves, together with Assistant Lead Fund Manager, Chris Jeffs.
+The strategy is managed by our Head of Residential Investment, Alex Greaves, together with Director: Fund Management, Chris Jeffs.
 It will form part of our well established residential platform, operating through a For Profit Registered Provider.